The City of Riverview is currently hiring full-time police officers and creating an eligibility list for future police officers.

 - Crime Analysis

 The Police Department employs 22 certified sworn officers who provide law enforcement services for the City of Riverview 24 hours a day, 7 days a week.
-The Police Department also employs an Animal Control Officer, and two civilian clerical employees help with our day to day operation.
+The Police Department also employs several code enforcement officers, contracts Animal Control with the City of Wyandotte, along with the Cities of Allen Park and Southgate, and has two civilian clerical employees help with our day to day operation.

 The City Access MyGov website now has animal license lookup capabilities, by owner, license tag#, and address.

-Chief of Police, Cliff Rosebaum, administers the Police Department and oversees their daily operations.
+Chief of Police, John R. Allen, administers the Police Department and oversees their daily operations.
 The Police Department is comprised of two divisions:

 - Patrol Division